aanari/rainbow-tags/README.md

 # Rainbow Tags

-Inteligently colors all tag pairs in your file with a smart blacklist containing meta, self-closing and non-paired tags - also functions with custom tags!
+Inteligently colors all tag pairs in your file with a smart denylist containing meta, self-closing and non-paired tags - also functions with custom tags!

 ### Example - Text color mode